 Music was always a problem.
 Ronika was unable to eat without humming for many years.
 People thought it was un-nerving and would leave the room.
 Finally she kept the hum and dropped the munch, starting to sing with real words instead of food.

 As teenager she picked up a guitar and strung it with Diana Ross’s hair.
 Inspired by Meatloafs stare and Tupacs pout she wrote her first tune, it took 8 years to finish but became a huge hit in the Democratic Republic of Poundland.

 At the age of 14 she went to her first techno all-nighter in Brixton - these were often followed by after-parties in the houses of hippies raving to techno.
 ‘Hippy’ was Ronika’s first word, at the age of 14.

 Then came record collecting, playing drums, DJing, producing music and sound engineering in a roller coaster of incompetence and delusion.

-Still going and pleased to meet you. xoxoxox@12 months ago
+Still going and pleased to meet you. xoxoxox@1 year ago